 As you may know, having a conversation with a narcissist feels like a struggle, a game of emotional tug-of-war.
 When you drop your end of the rope, the game stops.
 It can’t continue unless you pick up your end and start pulling again.
 So, no more games!
 You don’t have to explain that you’re no longer playing or why.
 Your actions speak loud and clear: when you drop the rope, you’re demonstrating that they have no more control over you.
 Dropping the rope is an aspect of not responding, positive detachment, enforcing a boundary, and demonstrating self-empowerment and self-love.
 If you haven’t tried it, I can tell you from experience that it’s very empowering.

-Detaching with love and not giving emotional supply to a narcissist means that I listen and don’t rush in to fix problems or rescue them from the consequences of their choices.
+Detaching with love and not giving narcissistic supply means that I listen and don’t rush in to fix problems or rescue them from the consequences of their choices.
 If we disagree, I don’t argue or try to change their position; I state my opinion, and I accept that they are entitled to have their own opinion.
 We don’t have to agree.
 I don’t steal their personal power, and I leave them the dignity to deal with their own problems and consequences.
 If they instigate, I don’t pick up the tug-of-war rope; instead, I might end our conversation.
 All of these are forms of boundaries that I maintain.
 I emotionally disconnect when they’re baiting or instigating to try to get me to react.

 Be a rock… a gray rock

-“Gray Rock” is a term coined in 2012 by Skylar, a blogger who wrote the article “The Gray Rock Method of Dealing with Psychopaths” (2018).
+“Gray Rock” is a term coined by Skylar, a blogger who wrote the article “The Gray Rock Method of Dealing with Psychopaths” (2018).

 If you’ve never tried the “Gray Rock” method, you’re missing out on a really effective tool.